groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/digital/docx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Protect DOCX from Unauthorized Modifications Using JavaScript Applications"
+head_title: "Protect DOCX with digital certificates using JavaScript"
 head_description: "Harness the power of JavaScript applications with GroupDocs.Signature to secure DOCX documents through digital certificates."

 ############################# Header ############################
-title: "Safeguard DOCX with Digital Certificates via JavaScript"
+title: "Safeguard DOCX with digital certificates"
 description: "Ensure the security of your business documents by embedding digital certificates using the advanced capabilities of GroupDocs.Signature for Node.js via Java.
 We offer flexible options to protect and authenticate your documents."
 subtitle: "GroupDocs.Signature for Node.js via Java"